softwareQinc/qpp/README.md

 then may run.
 Note that `qpp::Timer` tests or tests related to random functions such as `qpp::rand()` may sometime (very rarely) fail, due to timing imprecision or statistical errors.
 Such behaviour is perfectly normal.

+To run the unit tests in [Windows](http://windows.microsoft.com/) under [Visual Studio](https://www.visualstudio.com), use the provided solution and run the `qpp_testing` project from the Solution Explorer.

 #### Note